Embedding code samples

 figure element in HTML 5 was designed to contain code examples amongst other specifics and may also include a description in a

-All special symbols require encoding prior to use in a HTML document.
+All special symbols (HTML entities) require encoding prior to use in a HTML document.
 Here's a table outlining the most commonly used HTML symbols.

 This process used to be a royal pain in the proverbial but on applying a little PHP, we return the cream to the medicine cupboard.